rcgray/free-genai-bootcamp-2025/visual-novel/dev/README.old.md

 To run the game with full functionality:
 1. The main game can be launched via the Vite development server
 2. The LLM proxy server must be running to enable the language learning features
+3. Streamlit provides the web interface that embeds the game

 The LLM integration is highly flexible, supporting:
 - **Local LLMs** through Ollama, LM Studio, or similar providers